Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Introduction

 We use pseudospectral direct numerical simulations (DNSs) to solve a simplified version of the 3D HVBK model, with inertial particles, whose statistical properties we then study for different values of the mutual-friction coefficients, in this model, and for various values of the Stokes numbers ($St = \tau_{p}/ \tau_{f}$, where, $\tau_{p}$ is the particle-response time and $\tau_{f}$ the Kolmogorov-dissipation time scale of the fluid).
-Heavy particles are different from Lagrangian tracer particles, which follow the fluid velocity; because of their inertia, inertial particles cluster for $St \simeq 1 $ \cite{Toschi2005, Biferale2005, Giorgio2020}.
-We find many interesting results for probability distribution functions (PDFs) that characterize the statistical properties of inertial particles that are advected by statistically steady, but turbulent, 3D HVBK flows.
+Inertial particles are different from Lagrangian tracer particles, which follow the fluid velocity; because of their inertia, particles cluster for $St \simeq 1 $ \cite{Toschi2005, Biferale2005, Giorgio2020}.
 We summarize our principal results before we present the details of our work:

 \begin{enumerate}

 \item We characterize the anisotropy of counterflow ST by using spectra~\cite{Lvov21} and the anisotropy tensor (see below); we then calculate particle statistics by employing the measures given below.